 A measurement can never be done with absolute accuracy.
 There will always be a difference between the measured quantity and the true value.
 This difference is called the accuracy of a measurement.
 Accuracy is related both to the precision of the measurement data and to the sources of errors that are present during the measurements.
 The precision of a measurement is indicated by the degree to which independent readings made by the same instrument agree.
-By taking the average of multiple readings one can estimate the precision of a measurement data may not necessarily be accurate.
+By taking the average of multiple readings one can estimate the precision of a measurement by comparing it to the average value.
+However, precise measurement data may not necessarily be accurate.
 Accuracy is affected by such factors as systematic errors made during the measurements, using uncalibrated equipment, or entering the wrong data.
 Figure 3.6 illustrates the difference between precise and accurate measurements.